Renal Pelvic Denervation for the

 Are There Any Risks?

-Mild bleeding from catheter insertion into the urinary tract.
+• Mild bleeding related to catheter insertion

-Urinary tract infection.
+• Urinary tract infection

 What Happens After the Procedure?